 It assumes it takes 20 minutes to wash the equivalent of a full dishwasher load of dishes using this method, which is conservative, considering a full dishwasher can contain 60 items of crockery, plus cutlery on top.

-Cost of gas 10.3p/kWh, electricity 34p for standard tariff and 24p for Economy 7 night tariff.
+Tariff costs are assumed from October 2023 of gas 7p/kWh, electricity 27p for standard tariff and 19p for Economy 7 night rate.

 The above takes no account of any environmental impact from dishwasher tablets or washing-up liquid.